To learn more about our academics, click on their picture.

-Dr Haroon Bashir is Head of Islamic Studies at the Markfield Institute of Higher Education.
+Dr Haroon Bashir is Head of Research and Course Leader for MA Islamic Studies at the Markfield Institute of Higher Education.
 He completed his Ph.D in Islamic Studies at the University of Leeds.
 His research, funded by the White Rose College of Arts & Humanities (WRoCAH), focused on discourses pertaining to slavery, race, and emancipation within the exegetical and legal traditions of Islam.
 Prior to this, Dr Bashir read an M.St in the Study of Religion (Dist.) at the University of Oxford and received his B.A in Arabic. & Islamic Studies (I) from the University of Leeds.

 Dr. Shaikh Faizal Ahmad Manjoo